 Stanley got into the sports promoting business while operating a tavern on Nebraska Ave., and began promoting stock car racing at Fort Miami Race Track.
 The brothers converted it to a horse racing plant (at a cost of $1.5 million) and opened for business October 5, 1959.

-(Fort Miami Race Track in Maumee deserves a post all its own, if I could rope up enough information about it.
+I did my best to cover Fort Miami, and Maumee Downs, here, but roping up information on the tracks is difficult.
 The Blade covered doings at the track extensively.
-The Mud Hens played in front of the old Fort Miami grandstand at the Toledo Lucas-County Recreation Center.
-You could go downstairs at the baseball game and see horseshoes and other horse racing icons inlaid in the floor.)
+The Mud Hens moved into the former track in the 1960s when they returned to town and played in front of the old racetrack grandstand (third base line) at the Toledo Lucas-County Recreation Center.
+You could go downstairs at the baseball game and see horseshoes and other horse racing icons inlaid in the floor.

 Stanley died Aug, 6, 1962 at age 49 when the Cessna he was piloting crashed near Fenton, Michigan (story link).